Twist And Shout Variations List

 General Information

-It is not known how many copies were made in this configuration (2.1.3), or exactly when they were available, but in all likelihood, these were a few weeks after the album release, but before April 1964.
+It is not known how many copies were made in this configuration (LP.6054.1.3), but these were introduced a few weeks after the album release, before April 1964.

 This pressing was only available in Mono, and remained as such even when Mono was phased out in 1968.
 In fact, no stereo release of the LP was prepared in Canada until 1976.